srccircumflex/botnc/README.md

 `§KEY`: representing a list of maps; `§KEY.<num>`: represents one map;
  `§KEY.<num>.p`: represents the `<num>`-path; `§KEY.<num>.f`: represents the `<num>`-files.

-If the Selected will preserved, so the basic `§KEY` hold the basic-content and preserved Augmentation, to perform the command-form like: '/basic/path/to/files.txt /preserved/path/to/files.preserved'.
-Additional, for separate usages, the key-palette will be extended to `§KEY.<num>.a`, `§KEY.<num>.a.p`, `§KEY.<num>.a.f`.
+If the Selected will preserved, so the basic `§KEY` hold the basic-content and the preserved augmentation, to perform the command-form like: '/basic/path/to/files.txt /preserved/path/to/files.preserved'.
+For separate use, the key-palette is extended by `§KEY.<num>.a`, `§KEY.<num>.a.p` and `§KEY.<num>.a.f`.

-Usage-methode 3 supports theoretic the same structure, but because the evaluation of the numbers can be difficult;
+Usage-methode 3 supports theoretically the same structure, but because the evaluation of the numbers can be difficult;
 this methode supports the `.n` to represent all `<nums>`.
 ****
 **How it performs**